 The concept of Emotional Intelligence (EQ) englobes five main competences which have a direct impact on the work climate:

 People with high emotional intelligence master these different skills.
 They understand their own emotions and know how to react to them, but not only!
 They also have the ability to understand other’s feelings and to adapt themselves to the people around them.

 While working in the service industry, especially when having high contact with the clients, you are asked to manage your emotions, to hide them and to keep smiling whatever happens; the client is always right.
-During my first internship working as a waitress, I found it very hard not to show my emotions, not to make difficult clients feel that I wasn’t happy with the way they were talking to me or with what they were requesting.
-You know why it was hard?
-Because I was trying to hide my emotions without first taking the time to understand them.

 The first step in improving your EQ is to recognize your emotions, understand the root cause of your feelings and how you react to them.
 Once you understand that, you can start working on improving your self-regulations, not before.

 People with high EQ are usually successful at managing.
 Why?
 Because they’re the ones that others want on their team.
 When people with high EQ ask something, it gets answered.
 When they need support, they get it.
 Because they make others feel good, they go through life much more positively and easily than people who get quickly angry or who openly react to their feelings.